Director of Youth Development

 Head Coach, Under-18s

-Bryan Scales is in his seventh season with the New England Revolution Academy, while the 2015-16 season will be his 22nd in coaching.
-The new campaign is his sixth year as the Director of Youth Development after being promoted to that position in November 2010.
-Scales also served as the head coach of the Under-16 squad from 2009-2015 before taking charge of the Under-18 team ahead of the 2015-16 season.
+Bryan Scales has 23 years of coaching experience, including eight years with the New England Revolution.
+The 2016-17 season will be his seventh year as the Director of Youth Development after being promoted to that position in November 2010.
+Previously he served as the head coach of the Under-16 squad from 2009-2015 before taking charge of the Under-18 team ahead of the 2015-16 season.

-Scales oversees all of the Revolution Academy teams, including day-to-day management of the Revolution's Under-18, Under-16 and Under-14 teams.
-The U-18s and U-16s are now in their eighth season playing in the U.S. Soccer Development Academy, while the Under-14 team is in its fourth season after being added ahead of the 2012-13 season.
+Scales oversees all of the Revolution Academy teams, including day-to-day management of the Revolution's U-23, Under-18, Under-16, Under-14, and Under-13 teams.
+The U-18s and U-16s are now in their ninth season playing in the U.S. Soccer Development Academy, the Under-14 team is in its fifth season after being added ahead of the 2012-13 season, and the Under-13 team is in its inaugural season, being added prior to the start of the 2016-17 season.

-Scales manages the Academy staff and creates and implements the youth teams' coaching curriculum, development philosophy and training methods.
-In his position as Director of Youth Development, Scales coordinates with the Revolution’s first team technical staff on which Academy players are selected to train with the first team or play with the team’s PDL affiliate, the Real Boston Rams.
+Scales manages the Academy staff and creates and oversees the youth teams' coaching curriculum, development philosophy and training methods.
+In his position as Director of Youth Development, Scales coordinates with the Revolution’s first team technical staff on which Academy players are selected to train with the first team.

-Scales was also named East Conference coach of the year following the 2014-15 season, where the Revs U-16s advanced to the Development Academy Playoff Quarterfinals for the first time in program history.
-The Revolution also added their third Homegrown Player in May 2015, signing Zachary Herivaux after four years in the Revs Academy.
+Scales was named East Conference Coach of the Year following the 2014-15 season, where the Revs U-16s advanced to the Development Academy Playoff Quarterfinals for the first time in program history.

 Scales originally joined the Revolution’s youth program in a part-time capacity as the head coach with the Under-16 program in the summer of 2009.
 He was promoted to Director of Youth Development in November 2010.